 The Extract Data tool is a convenient way to package the layers in your map into datasets that can be used in ArcGIS Pro, Microsoft Excel, and other products.
 Extract Data creates an item in Content containing the data in your layers.
 You can then download the data from the item.

 The Extract Data tool requires at least one exportable layer.
-If you do not have any exportable layers on your map, the tool will be disabled.
+If you do not have any exportable layers in Map Viewer, the tool will be disabled.

 One or more layers can be selected for export.
 Only layers that you own or that the owner has enabled for export can be selected.